Let's talk

 CSRD

-CSRD obligations: who is concerned and what must you disclose?
+CSRD obligations: what must companies disclose?

 Understand CSRD

-CSRD obligations: who is concerned and what must you disclose?
+CSRD obligations: what must companies disclose?

 The CSRD sets a new ESG transparency standard in Europe.
 It requires large companies to publish precise, audited information on their environmental, social and governance impacts.